kekavc24/magical_version_bump/README.md

 ```

 ## Known Caveats
 * Cannot bump prerelease or custom build numbers.
-To work around this, consider using `set-prerelease` or `set-build`.
+Consider using `set-prerelease` or `set-build` as a work around.

 If you notice any more issues, please do raise them.
 Hope you like the package!